Circassians (historical ethnonym)

-Circassians is a broad ethnonym of the Turkic origin, which in Russia, Turkey and Persia used to be, and in the case of Turkey is now, applied to peoples of different ethnicities living on the North Eastern and Eastern shores of the Black Sea and in the Northern Caucasus.
+Circassians is a broad ethnonym of the Turkic origin, which in Russia, Turkey and Persia used to be, and in the case of Turkey is now, applied to peoples of different ethnicities living on the North Eastern and Eastern shores of the Black Sea, and in the Northern Caucasus.

 Origin

-Famous professor of Caucasian studies Volkova wrote:«The origin of the term Circassian, with its ethnical nature coming only from the Turkic roots, was related to some political events of the 13th century.In the Russian letopis of 16th century, when describing events of 1152, name "Circassians" is mentioned as another name for Turkic vassals of Kievan princes — "Black Klobukhs" — consisting of Turkic tribes of Torks, Pechenegs, Berendei and Kovuy (often identified as Kayi).
+Prominent Soviet professor of Caucasian studies Volkova wrote:The origin of the term Circassian, with its ethnical nature coming only from the Turkic roots, was related to some political events of the 13th century.In the Russian letopis of the 16th century, when describing events of 1152, name "Circassians" is mentioned as another name for Turkic vassals of Kievan princes — "Black Klobukhs" — consisting of Turkic tribes of Torks, Pechenegs, Berendei and Kovuy (often identified as Kayi).
 Circassians are mentioned as one of the peoples of the Golden Horde in 1346, and participants of the Kulikovo battle of 1380.

 "Circassian" was a synonym of the Turkic word "Kazak", and Turkic Circassians became (coming from its usage for Black Klobucks) the basis for the Cossack ethnic group and military class.

 Further use

 Some of the "Asian" Circassians, who defied Mongol or Lithuanian rule, settled around Dnieper river, mixed with Eastern European runaways in the XIV-XV centuries, accepted Christianity and eventually switched to a Slavic language.
-In result, in 15-18 centuries the term was applied by the Russians to Slavic-speaking Cossack population of the Black Sea shores and Dnieper region.
-Cossacks talked about themselves using the term Circassians.
+In result, in the 15-18th centuries the term was applied by the Russians to Slavic-speaking Cossack population of the Black Sea shores and Dnieper region.
+Cossacks described themselves using the term Circassians.

-In Russian, Persian and Turkish sources the term "Circassians" also was used as a name for other than Slavic-speaking population of the Black Sea shore, the Caspian shore and the North Caucasus:
+In some Russian, Persian and Turkish sources the term "Circassians" was also used to describe then Slavic-speaking population of the Black Sea shore, the Caspian shore and some of the peoples of the North Caucasus: